glop102/RSSTorrentAutomator/README.md

 addition_feed_var         | float,float,string | Add the two numbers together and store the result in the variable that is the last argument.
 Stores the value in the parent feed structure.
 You can dereference a variable for either integers with %var% like normal. addition_group_var        | float,float,string | Add the two numbers together and store the result in the variable that is the last argument.
 Stores the value in the parent group structure.
 You can dereference a variable for either integers with %var% like normal. addition_global_var       | float,float,string | Add the two numbers together and store the result in the variable that is the last argument.
 Stores the value in the global structure.
 You can dereference a variable for either integers with %var% like normal. post_processing_steps     |        | Switch to processing the step list in the varaible called post_processing_steps.
-(Be carefule of recursion) processing_steps_variable | string | Switch to processing the step list in the varaible name given as the argument.
-(Be carefule of recursion) retrieve_torrent_name     |        | Gets the name of the torrent from the server and stores it in variable named "torrent_name" regex_parse               |string,string,string | Applies a regular expression to a variable and stores it in another variable.
+(Be careful of recursion) processing_steps_variable | string | Switch to processing the step list in the varaible name given as the argument.
+(Be careful of recursion) retrieve_torrent_name     |        | Gets the name of the torrent from the server and stores it in variable named "torrent_name" regex_parse               |string,string,string | Applies a regular expression to a variable and stores it in another variable.
 The order of arguments is (SourceVarName,RegularExpression,DestinationVarName), The source variable must exist, but the destination can be new.
 It sets the variable regex_matched to true or false based on if it matched anything. set_feed_var              | string,string | Save a value when processing a torrent to the feed that a torrent came from.
 First string is the variable name.
 Second string is the value to set. (eg set_feed_var(last_downloaded_epNum,%episode_num%) )